asylum403/Over-The-Wire/Bandit.md

 # Bandit Level 4
 ## The key is in a hidden file in the 'inhere' directory.

+Time to rock out with the first step, list everything in the directory once we change directory (cd) to the inhere directory.

+If we just run the 'ls' in the inhere directory, we get nothing back.
+Let's add some options, run ls -1ar and you'll see a file, ...Hiding-From-You.

+We've been runnign the same old stuff so far, so let's change it up.
+The hint says that we may need commands like file, du, or find, so let's use each one to find our hidden file.

+Let's run ```file .*``` from in the 'inhere' directory and it will bring you the hidden file we're looking for and it also lets you know that it's a ASCII text file, which is good info to have.
+This means we should be able to cat and read it straight up.
+You'll notice the .*, the . says to expand to all the dot-files (. and .. are both directories)

 # Bandit Level #
 ## How to find key